CS 112

 5

 We have included the original method in ps1_partI.
-Rewrite this loop so that it uses a while loop instead of a for loop.
+Rewrite it so that it uses a while loop instead of a for loop.

 3. (4 points) Consider the following code fragment: